The beginning of the 2025-2026 school year has come and with it there is one topic on everyone’s mind: the cellphone ban.

 Most of the faculty, on the other hand, have agreed that the cellphone ban could benefit students.
 Another name for the ban has been “The Power of Presence”, and that is exactly what the principals, teachers and other staff members have been trying to enforce.
 They want students to engage and focus during their classes and to communicate and socialize with one another.

 Junior Principal Mr. Lowe mentioned a great improvement in the cooperation of students since the ban.
 He acknowledged that there might be hurdles to overcome in the transition to no phones.
 However, he is optimistic that there are many ways to succeed alongside the new law.
-He acknowledged the dependence that many students have developed on their phones and believes the ban could do everyone some good—even his fellow ENHS staff members (including himself).
+He acknowledged the dependence that many students have developed on their phones and believes the ban could do everyone some good — even his fellow ENHS staff members (including himself).

 So the cellphone ban clearly has elicited polarizing opinions.
 Some believe that it could be beneficial for a student’s mental well-being and academic success, while others have only been inconvenienced by the ban and would hope for it to be undone in the near future.

-Whether Ally Seifried is purposefully trying to ruin our lives or is honestly doing what she thinks is best for the future of education, we may never know.
+Whether Ally Seifried is purposefully trying to ruin our lives or honestly doing what she thinks is best for the future of education, we may never know.
 But I do know one thing: I miss my phone.

 What is your opinion on the new policy?
 Do you think this will be for the better, or will it only cause more harm?
 Let us know in the comments!